-3021 LEADERSHIP AND ETHICS LAB 1 credit hour Leadership laboratory is a weekly period emphasizing practical application of leadership and military skills.
-Activities include: rifle marksmanship, map reading and land navigation, team building exercises, physical conditioning and small unit tactics.
-The availability of an outdoor training area on campus and the proximity of Fort Sill allows students to get out of the classroom and apply the skills they have learned in fast-paced exercises.
+3013 must be successfully completed before credit is given in availability of an outdoor training area on campus and the proximity of Fort Sill allows students to get out of the classroom and apply the skills they have learned in fast-paced exercises.
 Mandatory attendance for Juniors and Seniors.
 Laboratory 1 hour.
 Prerequisite: Leadership and Ethics (MSL 3023) or concurrent enrollment.
 MSL 3023 must be successfully completed before credit is given in this course.